rewgs/go-pathlib/README.md

 In contrast to `chigopher`'s Go package [`pathlib`](https://pkg.go.dev/github.com/chigopher/pathlib), which states "it takes many cues from Python's `pathlib`, although it does not strictly adhere to its design philosophy," `go-pathlib` _does_ -- an effort has been made to keep `go-pathlib` as similar to `pathlib` as possible, even when that results in some minor code smells such as embedded structs.

-However, some changes are inevitable; namely:
+However, some deviations from `pathlib` proved to be inevitable:

 - Obviously, capitalizations must change due to Go's export system.
 - As `Path` and `PurePath` are interfaces, properties in `pathlib` are now methods in `go-pathlib`, e.g. `Path.name` becomes `Path.Name()`.